WheeledCord/coreboot-x210ai/README.md

 ## Making an image with MFIT

-For many reasons, you may not want to flash the random binary I provided.
 If you have a version of MFIT that supports the MTL-P layout (I use version 18.0.10.2285), you can modify your own image to disable Boot Guard yourself.

 Decompose your factory dump to get its config as editable XML: